jansmolders86/mediacenterjs/README.md

 Who is this for?
 =========================

-Although all those services are really awesome, they do not have every media you might enjoy or already own.
+Although services like Netflix or HBOgo are really awesome, they do not have every media you might enjoy or already own.
 Especially if you're born before the streaming age like me, you'll probably have a lot of media locally somewhere.
 So, if you want the convienence of the aformentioned services, but you want to use your own media, this app is for you!

 # User manual